Ada-Developers-Academy/core-unit-3/learning-another-language/our-path.md

 ### Write FizzBuzz

-FizzBuzz will force us how to:
+FizzBuzz will force us to learn how to:

 - use variables
 - use conditionals